SarahYLawrence/SQLite/README.md

 The files provided are in CSV format and if put into "DB Browser for SQLite"  can be a helpful place to start when needing information to search in a database.
 Information on how to add the CSV files to a database is located in the main branch.
 ## CSV Provided
 The following are the CSVs provided and the column names in the CSVs.
+The column names are provided to help show what is in each file.
 - AuthorsN.csv: Full name, First name, Last name
 - Catgories.csv: Paper ID, Catgorie
 - Cite.csv: Paper ID, Cites